haydenking/interstate-migration-2005-2022/README.md

 oneway.csv contains 2 observations for each state pair for each year

-twoway.csv contains 1 observation for each state pair for each year with the state_to and state_from arranged so that every flow is positive
+twoway.csv contains 1 net flow observation for each state pair for each year with the state_to and state_from arranged so that every flow is positive